How to Prove Liability in Birth Injury Cases

 “You also may be able to get punitive damages depending on your state,” Thomas says.
 Punitive damages aim to punish the defendant for their actions.

-Many birth injury attorneys provide free consultations to learn about your case.
-These free case reviews allow you to get legal advice and decide if the attorney or law firm meets your needs.
+Many birth injury attorneys provide free consultations.
+This means that without upfront costs, you can meet with an attorney to ask questions about your situation and decide if the attorney or law firm meets your needs.

 To get the most out of a consultation, ask informed questions such as: